lamberta/devkit-doc/api/utilities.md

 # Utilities

+The Game Closure SDK provides a few tools to make it easier to work with classes, modules, and multiple files---things that are traditionally a challenge when building larger projects using JavaScript.

 ### import

-The system for referring to an external module, as defined in a separate file, and including it in this file.
+The `import` statement is used to refer to external modules, as defined in a separate file, and include them in this file.
 Modules may be arranged in a namespace hierarchy to indicate a usage category.
 Additionally, modules may be aliased using the `as` keyword for easier reference.

 ~~~
 import device;